cbrennanpoole/Qualitative-Self/README.md

 15. [Microsoft partner](https://partner.microsoft.com/en-US/membership/competencies "it takes two; that's you!
 Yes You! +1 678-338-7339 Yes equity" ) Path.

 ### Professional & Leadership Roles (Corporate US)
 `Ain't nothing but the Real Thing Baby!`

 ---

-#### Annex Freight Systems Inc <br>
+#### Annex Freight Systems Inc

-`DISPATCH SUPERVISOR`<br>
+`DISPATCH SUPERVISOR`
-Newnan, GA  | Mar 2013 - Oct 2013 <br>
+Newnan, GA  | Mar 2013 - Oct 2013
 1. Stream-line processes within the supply chain and within the internal, inter-departmental operations and customer service team
-2. Provide Total Customer Satisfaction by providing a more enjoyable service experience with team members, drivers, delivery partners, warehouse associates, third-party vendors, & most importantly, the customer
+2. Provide Total Customer Satisfaction by providing a more enjoyable service experience with team members, drivers, delivery partners, warehouse associates, third-party vendors, & most importantly, the customer.
 3. Provide pipeline management and logistics analysis for rail, truckload, and less than load (LTL) customers eliminating no less than $60,000 in shipping expense for customers
 4. Ensure company resources are most profitably utilized and assigned to customer orders in a way that keep company commitments to customers and drivers
 5. Maintain direct contact with various departments within the organization to coordinate and increase the efficiency driver, truck and trailer assignments